haproxytech/haproxy-lua-oauth/README.md

-# JSON Web Token (JWT) library for HAProxy
+# OAuth 2 library for HAProxy

-This is a Lua library for HAProxy that will verify JWT tokens.
+This is a Lua library for HAProxy that will verify OAuth 2 JWT tokens.

 ## Install